JoshBot-Debug/jutsu/README.md

 ## Get Client By IPV4 Address
->Searches a client for the specified username where a session is active.
+Searches a client for the specified username where a session is active.
----

 ### Command:
 	jutsu -i 192.168.1.1-255 -f <username> --info